LAMcGuinness/Milestone1-Bluebells/README.md

 * When viewing on an smaller mobile screen ie an iPhone 5, text was too big in navbar toggler went below brand, callout text was too big.
     - Fix: Set up media querries for an extra small screens on affected sections, font size and padding reduced in these areas.

+* Hover button would not change color when mouse was over same.
+    - Fix: Typo in CSS.
+Removed the extra "-".
+Working as expected now.

 ### Testing User Stories